borntofrappe/game-development/06 Angry Birds/Angry Birds 10/README.md

 ## Visual debugging

-In the play state, you find a few lines of code commented out.
+In the play state you find a few lines of code commented out.
 These are used to have two variables store the label behing the objects colliding in `beginContact`, and have the `render` function print the text in the top left corner.

 These instructions are useful to double-check the label of the bodies.